-85.01 DEFINITIONS.
-The following terms are defined for use in the chapters of this Code of Ordinances pertaining to Animal Protection and Control:
+55.01 DEFINITIONS.
+The following terms are defined for use in this chapter.

 - "Animal" means a nonhuman vertebrate.